In-Person or Virtual options available.

 • Worrying about what they might say when meeting someone in authority, such as senior manager

-• Can’t think of something to say when introducing self in to a group
+• Struggling to think of something to say when introducing themself in to a group

 • Purposely walking out of their way to avoid high traffic hallways at work or school